matanmarkind/active_standby/README.md

    This is needed to allow there to always be a table that Readers can check out without contention.
 2. Writer thread CPU usage - The writer must apply all updates twice, once to each table.
-Lock contention for the writer should be less than with a plain RwLock due to Readers using the active_table.

 The usage is meant to be similar to a RwLock.
 Instead of multiple threads holding an RwLock though and calling read/write, there is a single Writer that acquires a write guard to the tables, and N Readers which can acquire read guards to the tables.
-Some of the inspiration came from the left_right crate, so feel free to check that out.
-We don't implement aliasing, so each table is a true deepcopy of the other.
-We also don't optimize for startup.
+Some of the inspiration came from the [left_right](https://crates.io/crates/left-right) crate, so feel free to check that out.

 Creation is done through the Writer, which can then spawn Readers (Readers are clonable).